 Liquid starch is also not at every store.
 I also have done some experiments and the colorant I listed below is hands down the best for projects where you want some color pop.

 You still need the traditional slime ingredients.
 For us, that is a Gallon of Elmer’s Glue, Liquid Starch, a colorant if you want it to have color (I prefer Wilton’s Food Coloring) and for this, the additive that makes fluffy slime work, extra moisturizing shaving cream.
 Here is a list of items you will need for your fluffy slime recipe.
 This fluffy slime is made with liquid starch.
 I have found that its EASY to reproduce whereas slime with borax as the thickening agent can go badly quickly and leave you with a hard rock of slime.
-Do not wonder what went wrong- just use liquid starch.
+Do not wonder what went wrong- just use liquid starch and learn how to make slime without borax.

 - I always use GALLON SIZED GLUE.
 To get as much slime as is in these photos, its like 5 batches….get a ton of glue